Kiran7007/Interview-Preparation/docs/android.md

 ### Useful links

 - [Learn more](https://android.jlelse.eu/loading-large-bitmaps-efficiently-in-android-66826cd4ad53)
 ---
 - [Learn more](https://android.jlelse.eu/loading-large-bitmaps-efficiently-in-android-66826cd4ad53)

 Interview Answer:
 > Resize and sample large images, use caching, and load them only when needed.
 ---
 ## What is an Application Not Responding (ANR) error, and how can you prevent them from occurring in an app?
 An ANR dialog appears when your UI has been unresponsive for more than 5 seconds, usually because you’ve blocked the main thread.
-To avoid encountering ANR errors, you should move as much work off the main thread as possible.</br>
+To avoid encountering ANR errors, you should move as much work off the main thread as possible.<br>